arangodb-helper/arangodb/docs/Manual/Programs/Starter/Options.md

 `addr` is the address to which this server binds. (default "0.0.0.0")

 Usually there is no need to specify this option.
-Only when you want to bind the starter to specific network device, would you set this.
+Only when you want to bind the _Starter_ to specific network device, would you set this.
-Note that setting this option to `127.0.0.1` will make this starter unreachable for other starters, which is only allowed for `single` server deployments or when using `--starter.local`.
+Note that setting this option to `127.0.0.1` will make this _Starter_ unreachable for other starters, which is only allowed for `single` server deployments or when using `--starter.local`.